Eleventh Night bonfires: Fall in call-outs for firefighters

 - Published

-The was a decrease in the number of Eleventh Night bonfire incidents which required a response from firefighters.
+There was a decrease in the number of Eleventh Night bonfire incidents which required a response from firefighters.

 The Northern Ireland Fire and Rescue Service (NIFRS) said it attended 35 bonfire-related calls between 18:00 BST on Monday and 02:00 BST on Tuesday.